Aarom5/Admission-Guide/README.md

 3. [Fall 2024 Graduate Application Guidebook for International Students](https://www.youtube.com/watch?v=9NRwtjJNKKE&pp=ygUjZ3JhZHVhdGUgc2Nob29sIGFwcGxpY2F0aW9uIHByb2Nlc3M%3D)

 Remember, the graduate school application process is competitive and time-consuming.
 Start early, stay organized, and put your best effort into each component of your application.
-Please feel free to connect with me regarding any of the above.
+Please feel free to connect with me on [LinkeldIn](https://www.linkedin.com/in/mamoon-khursheed-50a911205/) regarding any of the above.
 Best of Luck :)